trilinos/Trilinos/cmake/std/atdm/README.md

 ### SEMS rhel6 environment

-Once logged on to a rhel6 machine with the sems NFS, one can directly configure, build, and run tests.
+Once logged on to a rhel6 machine with the sems NFS env, one can directly configure, build, and run tests.
 For example, to configure, build and run the tests for `MueLu` one would clone Trilinos on the `develop` branch and then do the following:

 ```
 $ cd <some_build_dir>/

-$ source $TRILINOS_DIR/cmake/std/atdm/load-env.sh intel-opt-openmp
+$ source $TRILINOS_DIR/cmake/std/atdm/load-env.sh sems-rhel6-intel-opt-openmp

 $ cmake \
   -GNinja \